 Take a peek inside Rega’s trophy cabinet and you will find a couple of What Hi-Fi?
 Awards confirming our hearty admiration for Rega’s RP6/Exact combo.
 It’s been our go-to package in recent years, but how does it fare against some of the new, and improved, competition out there?

 Design and build

-You can buy the turntable without Rega’s Exact moving-magnet cartridge for £800, but we wouldn’t.
-The full package works so well that there’s little to be gained by going for the mix-and-match approach.
+You can buy an RP6 turntable without the Exact moving-magnet cartridge, although we wouldn’t recommend it.
+The pair work so well together, there’s little to be gained by going through the potential trials and tribulations of mixing and matching.

+The RP6/Exact pairing delivers the quieter lows and crashing highs with real vigour.
 Factor-in the RP6’s excellent build quality and easy set-up and it’s hard to avoid the conclusion that it’s a superb proposition.
-Don’t buy another turntable at this price without hearing this one first.

 This turntable is one of the most expressive and enthusiastic you can buy at the money.